eccentricdevotion/TARDIS/mcpatcher.md

 ### Sonic screwdriver and TARDIS keys

 CIT also lets us have multiple textures for some TARDIS items.
 Want your sonic screwdriver to look like the eighth Doctor’s one?
 Want your TARDIS key to be like the first Doctor’s brass Yale key?
-No problem… TARDIS now has a Sonic Prefs Menu and a TARDIS Key Prefs Menu.
+No problem...
+TARDIS now has a Sonic Prefs Menu and a TARDIS Key Prefs Menu.

 To access the menus: